MicrosoftDocs/powerbi-docs/powerbi-docs/visuals/power-bi-visualization-troubleshoot.md

 ### Series color assignment

-In Power BI, the assignment of [theme colors](../create-reports/desktop-report-themes.md#dynamic-series) to series can vary depending on whether the series is static or dynamic.
-This can lead to inconsistencies in color representation across different report views.
+In Power BI, the assignment of [theme colors](../create-reports/desktop-report-themes.md#dynamic-series) to series can vary, depending on whether the series is static or dynamic.
+This variability can lead to inconsistencies in color representation across report views.

 For static series, Power BI assigns theme colors based on the index order of the series.
 However, for dynamic series, colors are allocated on a first-come, first-served basis.
-As a result, the colors that are chosen for a series might change depending on the sequence in which report pages are viewed, when filters are applied in a different order, or depending on the user if Row-Level Security (RLS) is employed.
+As a result, the colors that you choose for a series might change, depending on one of these factors:

+- The sequence in which report pages are viewed, when filters are applied in a different order
+- The user, if the environment uses RLS

-To maintain color consistency for dynamic series, we recommend you explicitly define the color for each series within the report's formatting settings.
-This ensures that each series retains its designated color regardless of the viewing order or applied filters.
+To maintain color consistency for dynamic series, we recommend that you explicitly define the color for each series within the report's formatting settings.
+This action ensures that each series retains its designated color, regardless of the viewing order or applied filters.

 ## Themes